Skip to Content

 Note

-Time zones are discussed below in Operation Time Zones.
+Time zones are discussed below in Operation time zones.

 • Duration: Configure the dates of duration for the schedule.